sainnhe/gruvbox-material-vscode/CONTRIBUTING.md

 It's highly recommended to try them first if you want to modify the code of a workbench style.

+When you are modifying a workbench style, remember a principle:

+> Don't make elements too colorful, because this will easily distract you from the code.

+You may notice that I used many grey colors in workbench styles, it's exactly because of this, colorless elements will help you focus more on the code.

-In addition, this theme is designed to be borderless, so please DO NOT add unnecessary borders.
+In addition, this theme is designed to be borderless, so DO NOT add unnecessary borders.

 There are 2 syntax highlighting logic available in this theme: default and colorful